Cotswolds

 Following this our coach took us to the location to start the second part of our walk at Pieroni’s Fountain originally sited at the junction of Bath Street and Stall Street, the fountain gave free mineral water to the public until 1978 and The Island Club, once a central figure in Bath’s nightlife, now stands as a forsaken relic at the heart of this vibrant city.

-Abbey Green is a grassed oval enclosed by listed buildings on three sides, an historic cobbled square that is home to a nineteenth-century London Plane tree.
+Abbey Green is a grassed oval enclosed by listed buildings on three sides with an historic cobbled square that is home to a nineteenth-century London Plane tree.

-A charming pedestrianised street, the North Parade Passage leading off Abbey Green is one of the few examples of Baths pre-Georgian architecture.
+A charming pedestrianised street, the North Parade Passage leading off Abbey Green is one of the few examples of pre-Georgian architecture in Bath.
 Most of the buildings have been rebuilt over the centuries but Sally Lunns (4 North Parade Passage) had its timber-framework just hidden by a stone facade in 1720.
 The Tudor building, dating from 1482, is said to be Baths oldest private house.

-When Bath became a spa town for aristocrats starting in the late 16th century and extending into the 1700s, many of the buildings were timbered.
-In response to the city’s increased popularity, an urban renewal was launched with Georgian period architecture called Palladian Revival.
-The buildings on Broad Street are typical with their connected facades of beige limestone.
+Many of the buildings were timbered when Bath became a spa town for aristocrats starting in the late 16th century and extending into the 1700s.
+In response to the city’s increased popularity, an urban renewal was launched with Georgian period architecture called Palladian Revival and the buildings on Broad Street are typical with their connected facades of beige limestone.

 Church Street showcases the architectural beauty that Bath is famous for, Georgian buildings featuring intricate facades and a variety of shops, cafes, and local attractions.

-Walking back towards where we started and venturing towards the Parade Gardens, a two-and-a-half acres of riverside gardens with views of the Pulteney Bridge and weir on the River Avon.
+Now it was time to walking back towards where we started and venture towards the Parade Gardens, two-and-a-half acres of riverside gardens with views of the Pulteney Bridge and Pulteney Weir on the River Avon.

 Running through the heart of Bath is the scenic Avon River with boat trips and pleasant riverside walking trails along its banks.
 The river’s source is up in the Cotswold hills and it flows through Bath and Bristol before meeting the Severn Estuary at Avonmouth.

-Continuing our walk along Pierrepont Street to North Parade Bridge which is one of the newer bridges in the city.
-The eastern building contains a spiral staircase down to the riverside path, while the western one was the toll collectors booth.
+Continuing our walk along Pierrepont Street to North Parade Bridge, one of the newer bridges in the city where the eastern building contains a spiral staircase down to the riverside path and the western one was the toll collectors booth.
 The original structure was a typical early 19th century Iron span across the Avon and in 1936-7 the bridge was refaced with Ashlar Stone over the old Iron spans, otherwise the bridge remains as built.

-Returning to our pick up spot along North Parade passing Duke Street which was built in 1748 by John Wood, the Elder.
-Several of the buildings have been designated as Grade I listed buildings.
-The street, which overlooks the River Avon, is pedestrianised with no vehicles permitted.
+Walking back to our pick up spot along North Parade we passed Duke Street which overlooks the River Avon, now pedestrianised with no vehicles permitted.
+Built in 1748 by John Wood, the Elder several of the buildings have been designated as Grade I listed buildings.

 Our last stop before leaving the Cotswolds was the village of Lacock, believed to date from the early 14th century, though there is a documented settlement before then.
 Travelling back in time it is one of England’s prettiest villages with buildings mainly constructed in limestone with stone-tiled roofs, gabled roofs and Tudor, half-timbered ‘black and white’ buildings.